Tag Archives: 20th century Black media

 – New York City radio broadcaster Rennie Bishop, from an email upon hearing about Law’s transition into the Realm of the Ancestors

 Law led a group called IMPAC–the Independent Movement for Political Action.
-Law appeared on Bernie McCain’s WWRL-AM Sunday afternoon show.
-“Tell It Like It Is.” to talk about his organization’s campaign against the use of the drug Ritalin, a drug that counteracts hyperactivity, in New York City’s public schools.
+He appeared on Bernie McCain’s WWRL-AM Sunday afternoon show “Tell It Like It Is” to talk about his organization’s campaign against the use of the drug Ritalin, a drug that counteracts hyperactivity, in New York City’s public schools.
 Law and other activists believed the drug was disproportionately being used on Black schoolchildren.
 Law said McCain was a pioneer of “activist radio,” where a host would actually campaign–and get his listeners organized–against an injustice.
-When McCain became program director at KDIA-AM in Oakland, California, Law became WWRL’s public affairs director and host of a show called “Black Dialogue.”
+When McCain became program director at KDIA-AM in Oakland, California, Law became WWRL’s public affairs director and host of a show called “Black Dialogue”–an interesting, and typical for Black radio, version of, as the expression went at the time, from the streets to the suites.

 And there are many examples of NIGHTTALK’s influence on a national level: We helped raise $100,000 for a Kansas City teenager, we financed a summer softball league for children on behalf of [Law’s] Respect Yourself Youth Foundation, and we helped [in 1982] to save the Lorraine Motel, the site of Martin Luther King· s assassination [from an auction] …[Local businessmen] wanted to convert the hotel into a Martin Luther King museum, which I agreed would be much more fitting than the stone marker and plastic flowers that had been placed at the door of Dr. King’s room.
 The plan was to prevent the auction by paying off the debt owed by the motel. and then raise the money to build the Martin Luther King Museum.